 Steve Smith’s Training for Trainers is built upon 2 Timothy 2:2, “And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.”
 He uses a very simple, yet methodological, approach to reach those who are from God and equip them to be disciples (trainers) for God’s kingdom (2011).

-Wilson Geisler’s Rapidly Advancing Disciples movement among primarily illiterate Hindus in North India, its core values intention of leadership multiplication.
+Wilson Geisler’s Rapidly Advancing Disciples movement among primarily illiterate Hindus in North India, includes in its core values an intention of leadership multiplication.
 Similar to Smith, Geisler says every church planter must desire to reproduce themselves and work themselves out of a job when planting a church (2011, pp. 140-141).

 Common Approaches for CPM